bramvdbogaerde/objectsframework/README.md

 the code in get_picture would be executed.
 The standard rack, request and response objects are available in a ObjectsFramework::Object, object.

+## FAQ

+__What if you have a request GET /app/ what instance method would be executed?__
+The method called get_index, instance method of App, would be executed.
+I'm working on a setting where you can set what happens when a request is sent to "/".

 ## What do you think?